-Non-performing commitments (Step 3) are commitments where the customer has not paid due instalments on loans within 90 days of maturity (or as described in Note 6 in the annual report).
+Non-performing commitments (Step 3) are commitments where the customer has not paid due instalments on loans within 90 days of maturity (or as described in the Financial Report 31.12.2023, Note 6).

 If credit risk has increased significantly after initial recognition but there is no objective proof of loss, an allowance of expected loss over the entire lifetime ("Step 2") has to be made.
 The individual loss provisions under IAS 39 did not change materially upon the transition to IFRS 9 ("Step 3").